Grammar: 💡 Effective Word Choice & Style - Advanced (C2) - Lesson 3: Advanced Idiomatic Usage & Cultural Nuances in authentic contexts

 Sothea: "I have a job offer from a new company, but my current job is very stable.
 I don't know what to do."

 Dara: "Well, remember that a bird in the hand is worth two in the bush.
-But you also don't want to burn your bridges with the new company by rejecting their offer without good reason."
+But you also don't want to burn your bridges with the new company."

-• a bird in the hand...: A proverb meaning it's better to keep something you have for certain than to risk it for a possibility.
-This advises caution and security.
+Meaning: It's better to keep something you have for certain than to risk it for a possibility.

 The Iceberg Analogy

 Think of an idiom like an iceberg.
 The literal words are just the small tip you can see.
-The huge, hidden part underneath is the shared cultural context4, history, and feeling that gives the idiom its true meaning.
-Your goal as a C1 learner is to learn to infer5 this hidden meaning from the context in which you hear or read the idiom.
+The huge, hidden part underneath is the shared cultural context, history, and feeling that gives the idiom its true meaning.
+Your goal as a C2 learner is to infer this hidden meaning from the context.

 Based on the context, choose the best meaning for the idiom in bold.